To read 400-word biographies of our associates based in Northeastern North America, click on a region below:

 Willa’s interest in cultures led her to pursue a master’s in anthropology from the City University of New York.
 After several years of teaching anthropology at the university level, Willa left academia to engage more directly with other cultures – as a photographer.
 Her photographic work, much of it culture-related, allowed her to live among and document the ways of life of the Cuna Indians of Panama, French peasants, and Louisiana Cajuns, among others.
 Willa’s commercial assignments included advertising, fashion, public relations, and portraiture.

-Wishing to return to more active involvement with anthropology, Willa seized an opportunity in 1990 to deliver corporate training programs to expatriate families.
+Wishing to return to more active involvement with anthropology, Willa seized an opportunity in 1990 to deliver cross-cultural coaching to corporate expats and their families.
 Soon afterwards, she joined cross-cultural authority Dr. Cornelius Grove in a business partnership now known as GROVEWELL LLC.
-Since 1992, she and Cornelius have completed groundbreaking research on the globalization of diversity, co-authored more than 30 professional publications including Randömia Balloon Factory, a unique global business simulation, and built their company into a respected deliverer of Global Leadership Solutions across six continents.
+Since 1992, she and Cornelius have completed groundbreaking research on the globalization of diversity, co-authored more than 30 professional publications including the unique global business simulation Randömia Balloon Factory, and built their company into a respected deliverer of Global Leadership Solutions across six continents.

 Willa cares deeply about developing people to become globally competent, empathic leaders.
 This passion inspired GROVEWELL’s signature service, Coaching for Global Advantage, which she co-developed with senior associate Kathy Molloy.
-"CGA" is culturally calibrated and driven by the real-time personal and performance needs of the global executive or expatriate.
+"CGA" is culturally calibrated and driven by the real-time personal and performance needs of executives and expats as well as the global leadership needs of their companies.
 For more information, visit Grovewell.com/global-leadership-coaching.

 Willa is married to Christopher Hallowell, a professor of journalism at Baruch College and the author of several books and many magazine articles.
 They have two grown children and an adorable grandson.
 Willa remains deeply interested in unfamiliar cultures and travels abroad at every opportunity, including annually to France for business and to visit her friends and family.